 When even the smallest amount of gluten enters the digestive system, it sets in motion a cascade of inflammatory processes.
 The immune system begins to attack the body’s own tissue, resulting in damage to the small intestine.
 Counter to what you may think, the small intestine is not merely a smooth tube connecting the stomach to the colon; rather, its inner lining is jam-packed with protruding ridges called villi, which absorb nutrients as food passes through.
 Celiac disease causes inflammation that damages and sometimes destroys the villi, which means they can’t do their job; the result is that the nutrients your body needs end up passing through your digestive system unabsorbed and are eliminated in waste.
 The outcome of this damage varies depending on the extent of the disease.
 In mild cases, there are no overt symptoms, but blood tests might reveal a deficiency in certain nutrients, especially folate, vitamin B12, or iron (which can result in anemia).
 Over time, poor calcium and vitamin D absorption can lead to osteoporosis.
 In some people, celiac disease causes embarrassing and sometimes life-altering gastrointestinal symptoms, including gas, bloating, diarrhea or constipation, and weight loss.
 Other problems associated with celiac disease include nerve damage, migraines, seizures, infertility or miscarriages, joint pain, and even some cancers, including non-Hodgkin lymphoma and cancer of the esophagus or small intestine.
 The longer celiac goes untreated, the greater the risk of harm.

-Get Joy's tips to make reading labels easier!
+Recently diagnosed with celiac disease?
+Get tips to make reading labels easier!